geminiplanetimager/gpi_pipeline/documentation/faq.rst

 When running `gpi-pipeline` it says, "gpi-pipeline: Command not found"
 ------------------------------------------------------------------------
 This indicates that the pipeline/scripts directory has not been added to the $PATH.
 There could be several possible reasons for this:
 1. The script that sets your environment variables (e.g. setenv_GPI_sample.csh or setenv_GPI_sample.bash) has not been sourced.
 These are generally sourced from the .tcshrc or .bash_profile scripts located in the home directory.
-Details can be found :ref:`Here<config-sourcing>`.
+Details can be found :ref:`Here<envvars>`.
 Remember to open a new terminal after modifying any shell scripts to ensure they are properly loaded.
 2. The shell script (e.g. setenv_GPI_sample.csh or setenv_GPI_sample.bash) has an error in the line that modifies the ``$PATH``.
 Check to make sure the pipeline/scripts directory is properly inserted.
 The users can check if the directory is in the path by typing `echo $PATH` from a shell prompt.
 We recommend you copy and paste in the pipeline/scripts output to make sure the directory exists.
 Remember that paths are case sensitive.